 There are many opportunities for the children to be involved in a wide variety of after school activities in Baljaffray Primary.
-Last year after school clubs have included football, netball, dance, table tennis, tennis and athletics.
+After school clubs have included football, netball, dance, table tennis, tennis and athletics.
 East Dunbartonshire Leisure & Culture have also been running ski lessons in Bearsden Ski Club.
-The primary 7 children visit Ardmay Outdoor Education Centre each year.
+Primary 7 children visit Ardmay Outdoor Education Centre each year.